Close Banner

 Best Restaurants at Walt Disney World Resort Hotels

-If you’re new to Walt Disney World, we think you’ll be pleased to learn that each resort has its unique dining options.
-For example, Value resorts offer one large cafeteria-style restaurant, while Moderate and Deluxe resorts have several restaurants, including lounges, quick-service and table-service locations.
-The choices here are vast, and it’s impossible to cover them all in one post.
-There are, however, frog favorites, and these are worth mentioning here.
+If you’re new to Walt Disney World, you’ll be pleased to know that each resort has own its unique dining venues.
+The Value resorts offer one large cafeteria-style restaurant, while Moderate and Deluxe resorts have several restaurants, including lounges, quick-service and table-service locations.

-If you were wondering, you are welcome to visit any resorts and restaurants, even if you’re not staying at the hotel.
-If you plan on driving your car, just make sure you have a dining reservation, or you won’t be allowed to park in the hotel parking spaces.
+You're welcome to visit any WDW resort or restaurant, even if you’re not staying on-site.
+If you're driving, just make sure you have a dining reservation, or you might not be permitted to park in the hotel parking spaces.
+You can use complimentary Disney World Resort transportation to get you there too!

 Topolino’s Terrace